Harbhajan Singh ETO: Power minister

 Fulfilling their election promise of providing free electricity, from 1 July the people in Punjab would get 300 units of free electricity.
 73.39 lakh domestic consumers were estimated to benefit from the scheme.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, He declared Rs.
+1,16,39,694 as an overall financial asset and Rs.
+29,00,390 as financial liability.